Aman-Shaikh/Technical-Assesment-By-Aman/ARCHITECTURE.md

 ## 7. Testing

-Unit coverage currently focuses on the domain layer.
+Unit coverage currently focuses on the domain and viewmodel layer.
 Example: `GetProductDetailsUseCaseTest` verifies input validation and repository delegation with MockK.
 Additional tests (Paging source, repository integration, Compose UI) can be added incrementally; the architecture keeps pure Kotlin layers free of Android dependencies to ease testing.

 ---